CnQzdr/AI-BASED-CHATBOT-FOR-INDUSTRIAL-PROCESS-MONITORING-FOR-PAPERCUTTING-MACHINE/README.md

      $ . venv/Scripts/activate
    ```

-Where "chatbot-develop" is the folder name for your project.
+Where "chatbot-develop" is the folder name for the project.

 5. Installations of packages